December 4, 2019 • In Electrical • 4 Min Read

 HomeX Remote Assist

-Experiencing a problem with your home’s heating, plumbing or electrical systems during the winter?
+Experiencing a problem with your home’s heating, plumbing, or electrical systems during the winter?
 Give HomeX Remote Assist a try.
 Speak with a vetted technician via a phone call or video chat.
 Diagnosis of your issue is free and if we’re able to fix your issue virtually it’s just $50!
 If you’re a member of our Home Advocate membership this service is free to you.

 Winter has many surprises, with HomeX Remote Assist be prepared for all of your home’s emergencies.